janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-4.md

 ### 4.1 Route Between Nodes
-- Given a directed graph, design an algorithm to find out whether there is a route between two nodes.
+> Given a directed graph, design an algorithm to find out whether there is a route between two nodes.

-Answer:
+Algorithm:
 - implement DFS/BFS to find a specific node
 - run DFS/BFS on both nodes and return true if both searches are true